Igglybuff/awesome-piracy/readme.md

 - [ArconaiTV](https://www.arconaitv.us/) Another stream sharing platform with a nice UI

 ## Miscellaneous
+- [UK ISP Court Orders](http://www.ukispcourtorders.co.uk/) :star2: List of websites recently taken down in the UK by the High Court.
+Use a VPN to access them, they must be pretty good!
 - [/r/EmbyShares](https://www.reddit.com/r/EmbyShares) This subreddit is dedicated to the sharing of Emby servers.
 - [/r/freefolk](https://www.reddit.com/r/freefolk) Streams for new episodes of Game of Thrones
 - [Shodan](https://www.shodan.io/) Shodan is the world's first search engine for Internet-connected devices.